Spring Hula Master Class with Lisa Saunders

-It’s Makahiki season and The Hawaiian Dance Masterclass Workshop is back by popular demand.
-This month, The Club welcomes back one of its signature technique & choreography intensives to nourish and replenish bio-energy.
+The Hulu Dance Masterclass Workshop is back by popular demand.
+The Club welcomes back one of its signature technique & choreography intensives to nourish and replenish bio-energy.

 Workshop Content: